Cosgrove Hall Films

-Cosgrove Hall Films (also known as Cosgrove Hall Productions) was an English animation studio founded by Brian Cosgrove and Mark Hall; its headquarters was in Chorlton-cum-Hardy, Manchester.
-Cosgrove Hall was once a major producer of children's television and animated programmes/films; Cosgrove Hall's programmes are still seen in over eighty countries.
+Cosgrove Hall Films was a British animation studio founded by Brian Cosgrove and Mark Hall, headquartered in Chorlton-cum-Hardy, Manchester.
+Cosgrove Hall was a major producer of children's television and animated programmes/films, which are still seen in over eighty countries.
 The company was wound down by its then owner, ITV plc, on 26 October 2009.
 It was mainly known for its series Danger Mouse, The Wind in the Willows and Count Duckula.

 History

 Stop Frame Productions

 Brian Cosgrove and Mark Hall first met while both were students at Manchester College of Art and Design, which is now part of Manchester Metropolitan University.
 They later became co-workers at Granada Television, where they produced television graphics.

 Hall left his job in 1969 and founded his own production company, Stop Frame Productions.
 Cosgrove joined the company shortly after its establishment.
 Their first projects, for Stop Frame, included public service films and television commercials for such companies as the TVTimes.
 From 1971 to 1972, the company released the animated series, The Magic Ball, which they created in a renovated shed located in the yard of Cosgrove's father-in-law.
 Hall directed two animated productions for Stop Frame, Captain Noah and His Floating Zoo, which was released in 1972, and the television series, Noddy, which aired in 1975.
 The company also produced opening credits and graphics for children's TV series such as Rainbow in 1972.

+Stop Frame Productions halted production, and was closed in 1975.